Leather NATO G10 and RAF StrapsCopyright © David Boettcher 2005 - 2024 all rights reserved.

 If you have not ordered from me before, please read down this page before ordering.
 If you have ordered before, you can use the short cuts to the left to jump straight to the section you are interested in.
 If you want to order something that is not covered by the options given in the ordering section, please email me.

-NB: My leather NATO G10 style straps are not exact copies of the nylon service straps for several reasons, so please make sure you read all the information here so that you know exactly what you are getting.
-I don't keep NATO G10 straps in stock because the number of permutations of hardware, width and leather colour are too many for me to hold stock of all of them, so each strap is custom made to your order.
-This has the benefit that it can be made to fit your wrist size, but it can take up to two to three weeks to get it made.
+NB: My leather NATO G10 and RAF style straps are not exact copies of modern Perlon or nylon straps for several reasons, so please make sure you read all the information here so that you know exactly what you are getting.
+I don't keep all possible NATO G10 straps in stock because the number of permutations of hardware, width and leather colour are too many for me to hold stock of all of them, so non-stock straps are made to your order.
+This also applies to straps made to fit your wrist size, but of course there is a short delay to dispatch while it is made.

-When I first asked the workshop to make some leather NATO G10 straps, I thought that they would just make faithful copies of the standard G10 service Perlon or nylon straps.
+When I first looked at making leather G10 straps, I thought that they could be accurate copies of the standard G10 service Perlon or nylon straps.
 However, the very long tail of a nylon strap is not practical in leather because leather is thicker and cannot be folded back and tucked in like a much thinner nylon strap.
-But the standard design of the NATO G10 strap puts the watch head close to the buckle, meaning that the buckle sits on the side of the wrist rather than underneath it, so they moved the position of the keepers to make the strap more wearable.
+But the standard design of the NATO G10 strap puts the watch very close to the buckle, meaning that the buckle sits on the side of the wrist, so the keepers were moved along the strap a little to make it more wearable.
 However, this does mean that the keeper positions even on my "standard" G10 design are not an exact replica of a service G10 strap - but you would need a very expert eye or a tape measure to tell.

 The difference between my standard and Mk.
 II designs and the original G10 specification is explained in more detail below.

 Defence Standard (DefStan) 66-47